Mohan5936/Tic_Tac_Toe/README.md

-Tic Tac Toe Game - README
+**Tic Tac Toe Game - README**
-📌 Project Overview
+**📌 Project Overview**
-This is a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
+This simple Tic Tac Toe game is built using HTML, CSS, and JavaScript.
 The game allows two players to play alternately, marking X and O on a 3x3 grid.
-The objective is to get three of your marks in a row (horizontally, vertically, or diagonally) before your opponent does.
+The objective is to get three marks in a row (horizontally, vertically, or diagonally) before your opponent does.

-🚀 Features
+**🚀 Features**
 🎮 Two-player mode
 🎨 Responsive and visually appealing design
 🔄 Reset button to start a new game
 ✅ Displays winner or tie message
 🖥️ Works on both desktop and mobile devices

-🛠️ Technologies Used
+**🛠️ Technologies Used**
 HTML - Structure of the game
 CSS - Styling and layout
 JavaScript - Game logic and interactivity

-📂 Project Structure
+**📂 Project Structure**
 bash
 Copy
 Edit